NYC Debt Defense & fALSE ADVERTISING Attorney

 2. For how long is that lien effective?

-For these answers, we look to New York CPLR § 5203 [Priorities and liens upon Real Property], the section that represents the third entry in my blog series that seeks to summarize all 53 sections of New York's Statutory Code "Enforcement of Money Judgments."
+For these answers, we look to New York CPLR § 5203 [Priorities and liens upon Real Property].
+This section represents the third entry in my blog series that seeks to summarize all 53 sections of New York's Statutory Code "Enforcement of Money Judgments."

-A money judgment—even one arising from a small credit card debt—can result in a lien being placed on your home and any other real property.
+A money judgment—even one arising from a small credit card debt—can result in a lien on your home and any other real property.

 "Docketing" of Judgment Creates the Lien

-A money judgment becomes a lien on the judgment debtor's real property and secures a priority for the judgment creditor when the judgment is "docketed"[1] with the county clerk of the county in which the real property is located.
+A money judgment becomes a lien on the judgment debtor's real property.
+It secures a priority for the judgment creditor when the judgment is "docketed"[1] with the county clerk of the county in which the real property is located.
 Docketing creates a lien.

 The Lien is Effective for 10 Years

 A properly docketed judgment creates a lien on real property for 10 years, even though a judgment is enforceable for 20 years.
 But the 10-year period begins to run upon filing the "judgment roll" (which, as addressed in the footnote, can happen before the docketing).
-A judgment creditor can renew[2] that lien but must do so before the expiration of the 10-year time period.[3]
+A judgment creditor can renew[2] that lien but must do so before the expiration of the 10 years.[3]

-It is important to note that the failure to renew a judgment lien does not automatically invalidate the judgment.
-However, it does mean that the lien will no longer be effective in "securing" the judgment.
-This means that the creditor will not be able to foreclose on the property if the judgment debtor does not pay the debt.
+• Failing to renew a judgment lien does not invalidate the judgment but means the lien no longer effectively "secures" the judgment, and the creditor cannot foreclose on the property if the debtor does not pay the debt.

-Banks, debt buyers, and collection lawyers are looking for your money and property to satisfy their default judgments.
-First, they me seek to restrain ("freeze") your bank accounts.
+Banks, debt buyers, and collection lawyers seek your money and property to satisfy their default judgments.
+First, they may seek to restrain ("freeze") your bank accounts.
 Next in line is the wage garnishment if they can find where you're employed.
 Depending on their collection strategy and the size of the judgment, they may seek to attach a lien on your home.

 Intake Form-The Langel Firm